 When it comes to customer experience in the telecoms industry, giffgaff is a leading brand that has made all the right moves to gain an advantage over the competition.

-Launched in 2009, giffgaff revolutionised the mobile market industry as a ‘virtual’ operator with no high-street presence, offering cheap, SIM-only offers.
+Launched in 2009, giffgaff revolutionized the mobile market industry as a ‘virtual’ operator with no high-street presence, offering cheap, SIM-only offers.
 In line with this disruptive approach to doing business, the provider also worked with Firstsource Solutions to shake up the way it interacted with customers.

 The brand decided to build its consumer communications solely around a dedicated digital community, where network members could interact with other members online to air questions and find resolutions.
 Relying on ready-made brand advocates to deliver giffgaff’s communications has meant that the network is able to deliver great and, most importantly, authentic customer experience through informed, passionate agents.